Nozbe/NoOffice.org/_posts/2020-04-07-intro-done.md

 title: "Intro completely done!"
 ---

-The entire intro is written and I like it so far.
+I managed to write the entire intro and I like it so far.
 Let's see what you think about it now.

 This includes the [Intro beginning - Modern work is changing](/book/intro) as well as three intro chapters inside: [how my dream started](/book/dream), [how my team grew](/book/team) and why I believe [this is the future of work](/book/future).